LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-public-library-stats.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This is their statement of FOI advice which appears to have been sent, unsolicited, to all the local authorities within their remit.
 It seems unlikely that the information commissioner would uphold a refusal based on this advice, which I assess as revenue protection by Cipfa. <a href="https://t.co/bVFVZgJtiZ">pic.twitter.com/bVFVZgJtiZ</a></p>&mdash; Aran Lewis (@aranmlewis) <a href="https://twitter.com/aranmlewis/status/1047460077458915329?ref_src=twsrc%5Etfw">October 3, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-A few key phrases from the document
+A few key phrases from the document.

 > CIPFA has been contacted by a number of organisations with regards to the release of information pertaining to the CIPFA stats public library data following a number of Freedom of Information requests made by the same requester.